-Ohio's long history is filled with ghostly legends and stories, so it is no surprise that it's very easy to find haunted houses in Ohio.
+Like all other states, there are plenty of haunted places in Ohio.
+Ohio's long history is filled with ghostly legends and stories, so it is no surprise that it's very easy to find real haunted houses in Ohio.

 The Franklin Castle in Cleveland, Ohio has a reputation of being the most haunted house in Ohio.
 The historic castle was built in 1865 by a German immigrant named Hannes Tiedemann.
 Tiedemann was a wealthy banker, but tales regarding him identify the man as a temperamental and violent person.
 He lived in the mansion with his wife Luise and children.